-Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition; Medical and Clinical Laboratory Technologists and Technicians.
+Source: U.S. Bureau of Labor Statistics 2014-15 Occupational Outlook Handbook; Medical and Clinical Laboratory Technologists and Technicians.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.